Guide

 But what’s in a localization strategy?
 It includes how you plan to adapt your marketing, products, and services to a particular audience.
 Essentially, this is every touchpoint you’ll have with your audience.

-Your research will have told you:
+Your market research will have told you:

 • the languages your target audience speaks